 Key identifier of the resource to be found.

 Return ValueType: System.Object

 The found resource, or Nothing if no matching resource was found (but will also throw an exception if Nothing).

 If you call this method for a key that cannot be found, an exception is thrown.
 If you do not want to handle exceptions for this case, you should instead call TryFindResource.
-TryFindResource returns null when no resource is found, and does not throw an exception.
+TryFindResource returns Nothing when no resource is found, and does not throw an exception.

 If the resource is not found on the calling element, the parent tree is searched using the logical tree, in the same way that the tree would be searched if a resource were requested by key at run-time.

 Typically you would immediately cast the return value to the type of the property that you were attempting to set with the returned resource value.

 The following example finds a resource as defined in markup and applies it to a certain property of an element in response to a routed event.

 Windows Phone 8.1, Windows Phone 8, Windows 8.1, Windows Server 2012 R2, Windows 8, Windows Server 2012, Windows 7, Windows Vista SP2, Windows Server 2008 (Server Core Role not supported), Windows Server 2008 R2 (Server Core Role supported with SP1 or later; Itanium not supported)

 The .NET Framework does not support all versions of every platform.
 For a list of the supported versions, see .NET Framework System Requirements.